← Back to ArticlesTraining Tips

 The December Fitness Problem

-First, acknowledge what you're up against:
+First, acknowledge what you are up against:

 • Social eating is constant.
 Work parties, family gatherings, catch-ups with friends.
 Every event involves food.
 Often rich food.
 In quantities larger than normal.